 Before you can even find yourself checking your Bulova watch, it’s over, and then you just might want to light up another Chesterfield and watch the thing again.

-UPDATE: The full show is no longer available on YouTube, but there are clips, like this one:
+UPDATE: The full show is no longer available on YouTube, but there are currently some clips, including this one: